contember/docs/docs/schema/migrations.md

 Reverting a schema changes and running `migrations:amend` results in removing the migration.

 You can specify a migration using `migrations:amend my-blog 2022-01-17-101806-test` to amend specific migration instead of latest.
+Note that if someone else has already run the migration or it's deployed it won't be able to execute the amended migration.

 ### Rebasing a migration

-Before merging a branch with a new migration, you might find, new migration appeared in an upstream. `migrations:rebase my-blog` command helps you solve this issue.
+Before merging a branch with a new migration, you might find that a new migration appeared in an upstream. `migrations:rebase my-blog` command helps you solve this issue.
 Just pass names of migrations you need to merge and the command renames migrations on disk and in your local Contember instance.

 ### Force execution of out-of-order migrations